A synthetic monopole source of Kalb-Ramond field in diamond: Results

-In each experiment needed to measure the metric tensor, we first initialize the NV in the $\ket{m_s=0}$ state and coherently drive it to the ground eigenstate $\ket{u_-}$ of the Weyl Hamiltonian by two microwave pulses.
-The system is then subjected to the linear parametric modulation in Eq.~\ref{eq:parametric_modulation} that resonantly drives Rabi oscillations between eigenstates, and finally either the $\ket{u_-}$ or $\ket{u_0}$ state is mapped back to $\ket{m_s=0}$ by microwave pulses, and optically read out (see Supplementary Material~\cite{SOM}).
+In order to measure the quantum metric tensor and Berry curvature in the experiment, we first initialize the NV in the $\ket{m_s=0}$ state and coherently drive it to the ground eigenstate $\ket{u_-}$ of the Weyl-type Hamiltonian by two microwave pulses.
+The system is then subjected to the linear (elliptical) parametric modulations in Eq.~\eqref{eq:parametric_modulation}, which resonantly drives Rabi oscillations between eigenstates.
+Finally, either the $\ket{u_-}$ or $\ket{u_0}$ state is mapped back to $\ket{m_s=0}$ by microwave pulses, and optically read out~\cite{SOM}.

 We start our measurements by precisely determining the resonant frequency $\omega_r=\epsilon_{+}-\epsilon_{-}=2 (\epsilon_0-\epsilon_{-})$.
 As shown in Fig.~\ref{fig:fig2_temp}~(a), we fix the time and sweep the modulation frequency $\omega$ to find the resonance condition.
-We choose a very weak modulation amplitude to reduce power broadening and improve the precision in estimating $\omega_r$.
+A very weak modulation amplitude reduces power broadening and improves the precision in estimating $\omega_r$.

-We then measure the coherent Rabi oscillations under linear parametric modulations at the calibrated $\omega=\omega_r/2$ ($\omega_r)$ for SQ (DQ) transitions.
-Examples of SQ and DQ Rabi curves are shown in Fig.~\ref{fig:fig2_temp}~(b) and Fig.~S9-S13~\cite{SOM}, including both single- and two-parameter modulations, associated with measuring the diagonal and off-diagonal components of the metric tensor.
-For every combination of modulations $\mu (\mu\nu)$, we measure both the SQ and DQ Rabi frequencies and recover the matrix element $\Gamma_{-, n}^\mu$ ($\Gamma_{-, n}^{\mu\nu}$) (see Supplementary Material~\cite{SOM}).
-All measured matrix elements $\Gamma$ are plotted in Fig.~\ref{fig:fig2_temp} (c,d), showing good agreement with theoretical predictions.
+We then measure the coherent Rabi oscillations under linear (elliptical) parametric modulations at the calibrated $\omega=\frac{\omega_r}{2}$ ($\omega_r)$ for SQ (DQ) transitions.
+Examples of SQ and DQ Rabi curves for the quantum-metric measurements are shown in Fig.~\ref{fig:fig2_temp}~(b) and Fig.~S8-S12, including both single- and two-parameter modulations for extracting the diagonal and off-diagonal components.
+We note that no decoherence effect was observed in these parametric modulations thanks to the long coherence time of the NV center.
+For every combination of modulations $\mu (\mu\nu)$, we measure both the SQ and DQ Rabi frequencies and recover the matrix element $\Gamma_{-, n}^\mu$ ($\Gamma_{-, n}^{\mu\nu}$).
+All measured matrix elements $\Gamma$ are plotted in Fig.~\ref{fig:fig2_temp}~(c,d) for the quantum-metric tensor and in Fig.~S14 for the Berry curvature, showing good agreement with theoretical predictions.

-\subsection{Revealing the Tensor Monopole}
+\subsection{Revealing the tensor monopole}

-As the main results of this work, we reconstruct the metric tensor and use it to determine the 3-form curvature and the $\mathcal{DD}$ invariant.
+As the main results of this work, we reconstruct both the quantum metric and the Berry curvature of our 4D setting, and use them as two complementary approaches to determine the 3-form curvature $\mathcal{H}_{\mu\nu\lambda}$ and its related monopole charge ($\mathcal{DD}$ invariant).